web-infra-dev/midscene/apps/site/docs/en/model-provider.md

 # if you want to use a customized endpoint
 export OPENAI_BASE_URL="https://..."

-# if you want to use Azure OpenAI Service
+# if you want to use Azure OpenAI Service.
+See more details in the next section.
 export OPENAI_USE_AZURE="true"

 # if you want to specify a model name other than gpt-4o